 2. I don’t believe the details.
 She was caught in so many lies.
 I suspect it was more than emotional.
 What does bother me is that she still won’t tell me the truth, either because of shame or not wanting to hurt me, or fear I I’ll call it quits.
 I won’t.
 I just hate being lied to.
 I’m over the affair, I’m not OK with not knowing the truth and I know I’m not going to get it.

 Still, this guy took his wife back.
 So, here is the other side of this.
-It probably killed him to stay in the relationship, but he had his reasons.
-Maybe they have kids and he stayed for them.
-Maybe he felt he and his wife could do the work to repair the relationship.
+It was probably really, really hard for him to stay in the relationship, but he had his reasons.
+Maybe they have children and he stayed for them.
+Maybe he felt he and his wife could do the work to repair the relationship and recover from the emotional affair.
 (When I say “do the work” I mean go to therapy, work on their communication skills, and delve into what caused her to look elsewhere for a deep emotional connection.)

 I’m sure their life isn’t easy together.
 I know that if I were him, I would always be suspicious that she would strike up a relationship with someone else or reconnect with the train guy.
 But, maybe through “the work” and because of what happened, their relationship is stronger and better than ever.
 Maybe he had the self-awareness to take part of the blame for her going elsewhere for attention.
 (Not that I am condoning an emotional affair, but I’m sure he wasn’t the perfect spouse.
 No one is.)

-The thing is, physical cheating is very hard on a marriage, but if there is an emotional affair (with or without sex) it’s even harder to overcome, in my opinion.
-But, that doesn’t mean couples can’t learn to live with emotional cheating and even become closer as a result.
+The thing is, physical cheating is very hard on a marriage, but if there is an emotional affair (with or without sex) it’s even harder to recover, in my opinion.
+But, that doesn’t mean couples can’t recover from and learn to live with emotional cheating, and even become closer as a result.

-The difference between couples who stay together after cheating and those who don’t lies in how they both handle it.
+The difference between couples who stay together after cheating–whether it’s physical or an emotional affair, and those who don’t lies in how they both handle it.

-1. BOTH partners need to want to work it out and for the right reasons.
+1. BOTH partners need to have the desire to work it out and for the right reasons.